 Figure 1.
 Anteroposterior radiograph of the right shoulder.

 Figure 2.
-Coronal computed tomography of the right shoulder.
+Coronal MRI image of right shoulder.

 Submit your diagnosis to see full explanation.

 The patient presents with right shoulder arthritis and a large, retracted rotator cuff tear.
 The radiograph of the shoulder shows a decreased acromiohumeral interval indicating superior migration of the humeral head.
 The coronal magnetic resonance imaging (MRI) shows fatty atrophy of the supraspinatus muscle indicating the rotator cuff is irreparable.
 Superior migration of the humeral head, glenohumeral arthritis, and an irreparable rotator cuff describe a condition called rotator cuff arthropathy, which is an indication for a reverse total shoulder arthroplasty.1,2

 A traditional total shoulder arthroplasty requires an intact rotator cuff to function properly.
 A reverse prosthesis moves the center of rotation inferiorly and medially, which allows the deltoid to provide forward flexion of the shoulder.
 The benefit of a reverse total shoulder arthroplasty is primary pain relief, and to a lesser extent, improved shoulder abduction, as the deltoid replaces the function of a deficient rotator cuff.1,2

 Dagan Cloutier, MPAS, PA-C, practices in a multispecialty orthopedic group in the southern New Hampshire region and is editor in chief of the Journal of Orthopedics for Physician Assistants.